Syrian Arab Republic travel guide

 Civil Unrest/Political Tension

 The situation remains extremely volatile and dangerous.
 There is widespread fighting throughout Syria, including in Damascus and its suburbs.
 Full scale military operations involving the use of small arms, tanks, artillery and aircraft are ongoing.
-The Syrian regime no longer exercises control of large parts of Syria, notably in the north, south and east of the country, as well as parts of Damascus.
-Areas of eastern Syria are under effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.
+The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country, as well as areas around Damascus.
+Some areas of eastern Syria are under effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.

 A number of foreign journalists have been killed.
-All foreign journalists entering Syria need special permission from the Syrian authorities.
-Those journalists and other foreigners in opposition-held areas are vulnerable to mistreatment by the armed groups there.
+All foreign journalists entering Syria require special permission from the Syrian authorities.
+Those journalists and other foreigners in opposition-held areas are vulnerable to mistreatment by armed groups as well as to explosive remnants of war, improvised explosive devices, and the bombardment of these areas.
 Others have been detained by the Syrian security forces or other armed groups during the crisis.
 The security forces have confiscated phones, cameras and video cameras.

 There are severe restrictions on unlicensed political and religious activity in Syria.
 The Syrian authorities have detained and deported several British nationals for unauthorised activity.
 Activity in opposition-held areas will also attract attention.
 If you are deported by the local authorities, you will not be able to return to Syria.

-Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13.5 million people in dire need of humanitarian aid and 4.9 million refugees in the region.
+Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13.1 million people in dire need of humanitarian aid, including 6.1 million internally displaced persons and 5.4 million refugees in the region.
 The ongoing conflict has seriously affected public infrastructure and services.
 This widespread destruction has led to high unemployment, scarcity/prohibitive cost of food, lack of water, sanitation, health services and fuel.

-The escalating conflict has led to a rise in crime in most areas, including violent robbery, carjacking and kidnapping.
+The escalating conflict has led to a rise in crime in most areas, including extortion at checkpoints, violent robbery, carjacking and kidnapping.

 There is a reduced number commercial flights due to the implementation of sanctions, the security situation and the high level of violence.
 Fighting near airports has caused the temporary suspension of flights.
 Road networks have been blocked without warning.
 There are security force checkpoints on major road routes.

 Fighting and road closures have affected access to some land border crossing points.
-Some border crossings are in the hands of opposition groups, vulnerable to attack, and/or closed.
+Some border crossings are in the hands of non-state armed groups, vulnerable to attack, and/or closed.

 Road travel remains very dangerous in many parts of the country due to fighting.
 Driving standards and traffic systems are poor, and the accident rate is high.
 Driving at night is particularly dangerous.
 When there is a car accident with a pedestrian, the car driver is always legally responsible.

 Terrorists are very likely to try to carry out attacks in Syria.
 There have been many terrorist attacks across Syria including in major cities, resulting in large numbers of casualties.
-There are a number of terrorist groups that operate in Syria, including Daesh and Jabhat Fatah al Sham (formerly known as Al Nusrah Front).
+There are a number of terrorist groups that operate in Syria, including Daesh and Hay’at Tahrir al Sham (formerly known as Jabhat Fatah al Sham / Al Nusrah Front).

 These groups target a wide range of places, including official installations, airports, border crossings, public transport and civilian spaces like public squares, hospitals, places of worship and learning institutions.